 The most important facet of this study is the ability of patients and their families to choose their treatment.
 If these requirements are met, the family ultimately gets to decide what they prefer based on what is important to them.
 There is no right or wrong decision when it comes to treatment.
 Both options have pros and cons.
 For example, a family who wants to avoid the risk of appendicitis coming back again may be more likely to choose surgery, while a family who is averse to surgery or who has cultural beliefs that align with avoiding surgery, may choose antibiotics.
 Involving families in the decision making process allows them to become part of the child’s care team and ensures that everything before, during, and after treatment is something the patient and the family are comfortable with.

 As with any decision about your child’s health, it is important to present any questions or concerns to your child’s pediatrician to ensure that you understand and are comfortable with the choice you make.

-Katherine Deans, MD graduated from Dartmouth Medical School and completed a surgery residency and research fellowship at Massachusetts General Hospital and the National Institutes of Health.
-She is board certified by the American Board of Surgery in Surgery, Surgical Critical Care, and Pediatric Surgery.
-She is a member of the American College of Surgeons, Society of Critical Care Medicine, and the American Pediatric Surgical Association.
+Katherine Deans, MD is board certified by the American Board of Surgery in Surgery, Surgical Critical Care and Pediatric Surgery.
+She is a member of the American College of Surgeons, Society of Critical Care Medicine and the American Pediatric Surgical Association.